mezcel/printf-time/README.md

 # printf-time

+Dev Branch: ```v0.4```

+* Adding a separate csv for Fixed feast days.
+* Only the feast days that change every year will be imbedded in code, other feasts will be called from a user defined CSV file.

 ## About:

 A **( Latin / English )** scripture **Rosary** written in C/GCC for the GTK and the TTY.
 It uses both a CSV and a JSON Database.
 The CSV contains NAB quotes in English and the JSON contains Vulgate quotes in Latin.